-Note: An illustrated version of this article, with a list of additional teaching resources, was published as the Fall 2013 issue of The Universe in the Classroom (which you can access with this link).
+Note: An illustrated version of this article, with a list of additional teaching resources, was published as the Fall 2013 issue of The Universe in the Classroom (PDF).

 Gravity plays a starring role in the new movie of the same title, but it’s not the role that most people think.
 Before I explain, let me emphasize that, overall, the movie does a good job with its scientific accuracy.
 While the movie takes some dramatic license, it stays quite accurate in illustrating the role of gravity, and in showing how people and objects move in space.
 The misconception arises when we ask about the role that gravity plays.